frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 Many times in history, I read in a book recently, Europe has encountered all sorts of great difficulties, periods of transformation and crises.

-"But," says St. John Paul II, "they've always been overcome by taking new savor from the inexhaustible reserve of the vital energy of the Gospels" (John Paul II, Speech, September 9, 1995).
+"But," says St. John Paul II, "they've always been overcome by taking new savor from the inexhaustible reserve of the vital energy of the Gospels" (John Paul II, *Speech*, September 9, 1995).

 The Word of God has built civilizations and changed civilizations.